GbengaLadapo/Data-Visualization/README.md

 ## Contributing

 If you have additional data visualizations that you would like to contribute to this repository, feel free to submit a pull request.
-Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 Happy visualizing!